 Saint Mary-of-the-Woods College course credits are measured in semester credit hours.
-The campus academic year is comprised of two 16-week semesters (beginning in August and January).
-Woods Online utilizes 8-week and 16-week modules, with several starting points throughout the calendar year including a summer module.
-A campus student wishing to take summer courses may enroll through the Woods Online program.
+The undergraduate academic year is comprised of two 16-week semesters (beginning in August and January) and one 8-week summer term.
+Woods Online utilizes 8-week and 16-week modules, with several starting points throughout the calendar year.